vishvAsa/devaH/jyotisham/mAnam/jovian_year.md

 title = "Jovian year"
 +++

+## Jupter Saturn conjunction
+A great conjunction is a conjunction of the planets Jupiter and Saturn (Κρόνος: Kronos).
+Kronos gives the measure of time to Jupiter.
+A Triple Conjunction is a conjunction of Jupiter and Saturn at or near their opposition to the Sun.

+## Periods
+- Every twenty years (19.859), Saturn and Jupiter will have a conjunction at about 123 degrees apart (approximately ninth from the previous conjunction).
+- Every 60 years (59.577) that conjunction will return to the same sign.
+  - If a conjunction happened in Aries, in twenty years, the next will happen in Sagittarius, then Leo in twenty more years, and then back to Aries after 60 years from the original Aries conjunction.
+- In this way, the conjunctions will move in the same rAshi trines creating a triangle in the zodiac. ...
+The cycle will stay in one rAshi trine for about 200 years, then it will enter the next rAshi triad. ...
+- The cycle will move through all the zodiac signs every 800 years (794.37 years or 40 conjunctions) returning to within .93° of the starting point if one uses a tropical calculation.
+(A given vertex will take \~800 years to reach the sign occupied by the next vertex, they being 4 rAshis apart.)

+{{< figure src="../images/great_conjunction_triangles_1941.jpg" title="Great conjunction triangles" class="thumbnail">}}

+## Connection to yugas
+"This 1° discrepancy creates a larger cycle in which the exact degree returns in 288,000 years (800 X 360).
+In Satya Yuga there are 6 of these cycles, in Tretā Yuga there are 4.5, in Dvāpara there are 3, and in Kali Yuga there are 1.5 which gives a total of 15 of the grand 288,000 year cycles in a Mahāyuga."

-## Intro
+## Jovian year
-In the medieval era literature, a samvatsara refers to the "Jovian year", that is a year based on the relative position of the planet Jupiter, while the solar year is called varsha.
+In the medieval era literature, a samvatsara refers to the "Jovian year" (59.577/60), that is a year based on the relative position of the planet Jupiter, while the solar year is called varsha.
+Rough calculation of jovian year length in days: 59.577/60*365 = 362.67.
+Surya Siddhanta calculates the Jovian year to be about 361.026721 days or about 4.232 days shorter than the tropical solar year.

-The ancient text Surya Siddhanta calculates the Jovian year to be about 361.026721 days or about 4.232 days shorter than the Earth-based solar year.
-This difference requires that about once every 85 solars years (~ 86 jovian years), one of the named samvatsara is expunged (skipped as a shadow year), to synchronize the two calendars.
+This difference requires that about once every 85 tropical years (~ 86 jovian years, 86*4 \~ 344 days), one of the named samvatsara is expunged (skipped as a shadow year), to synchronize the two calendars.
 However, the details of the synchronization varies slightly between the north and south Indian calendars.

 ## संवत्सराः
 - १. प्रभवः,